 2. GET https:/{{ControlRoomURL}}/gai/prompttools/v1/custommodel/vendors/{vendorName}/models/{modelName}

-• This API retrieves the definition of an existing custom models.
+• This API retrieves the definition of the existing custom models.

 • It requires the vendor name (vendorName) and the model name (modelName) as path parameters.